RoshanDewmina/pulse-guard/COMPREHENSIVE_APPLICATION_REPORT.md

 ## Executive Summary

-**PulseGuard** (also branded as **Saturn** in documentation) is a production-ready, self-hosted uptime monitoring and alerting platform designed for developers, DevOps teams, and businesses who need reliable monitoring for their services, APIs, cron jobs, and scheduled tasks.
+**Saturn** (also branded as **Saturn** in documentation) is a production-ready, self-hosted uptime monitoring and alerting platform designed for developers, DevOps teams, and businesses who need reliable monitoring for their services, APIs, cron jobs, and scheduled tasks.

 ### Core Value Proposition

-Unlike traditional monitoring tools that only alert when jobs fail, PulseGuard uses **statistical anomaly detection** to catch performance degradation before it becomes a failure.
+Unlike traditional monitoring tools that only alert when jobs fail, Saturn uses **statistical anomaly detection** to catch performance degradation before it becomes a failure.
 This proactive approach reduces downtime by an average of 40% and provides early warning signals for issues like:
 - Performance regressions
 - Capacity problems
 - Configuration drift